onchaincommerce/onchaincommerce/README.md

 🛠️ What I Do

 I’m passionate about building tools and applications that make onchain apps accessible, intuitive, and fun for everyone.
 Here’s a glimpse into my enchanted workshop:

-	•	🧚‍♂️ pixiewallet – A seamless embedded wallet experience powered by CDP Wallet.
+- 🧚‍♂️ **pixiewallet** – A seamless embedded wallet experience powered by CDP Wallet.
 No seed phrases, just pure onchain magic.
-	•	🎰 minibet – A slot-style betting platform where users spin for ETH and glory.
+- 🎰 **minibet** – A slot-style betting platform where users spin for ETH and glory.
 One pull could change everything.
-	•	🪙 buynearn – Buy crypto, earn yield.
+- 🪙 **buynearn** – Buy crypto, earn yield.
 A friendly onramp with a DeFi twist—because your money deserves to work too.
-	•	⚙️ smart-deploy – A smoother, smarter way to deploy smart contracts—perfect for hackers, builders, and protocol wizards alike.
+- ⚙️ **smart-deploy** – A smoother, smarter way to deploy smart contracts—perfect for hackers, builders, and protocol wizards alike.

 ✨ My Mission